High-Yield Savings Account Comparison

 The Bottom Line

-Choose Elevault if mobile app quality matters.
-Choose Openbank if getting the best rate matters most, or you want a no-strings-attached account.
+Choose Elevault if getting the best rate matters most.
+Choose Openbank if you want a no-strings-attached account.

 Comparison of Elevault vs Openbank savings accounts